 Brittany is experienced in dealing with matters in the Magistrates, District and Supreme Court jurisdictions and is experienced in representing clients in relation to a range of charges including murder and homicide offences, drug matters, theft, fraud, robbery, break-and-enter and sexual and assault-related offences.
 Brittany has particular expertise in relation to drink-driving and other traffic offences and is aware of the devastating consequences not having a licence can have on individuals and their families.
 This insight, together with her previous Transport and Main Roads prosecutions experience, makes her particularly well-equipped in dealing with traffic offences and assisting her clients in retaining their drivers licence whenever possible.

-Outside of work hours, Brittany also regularly volunteers for the Bayside Community Legal Centre, providing legal advice to underprivileged people who may not easily have access to private legal representation.
+Outside of work hours, Brittany also regularly volunteers for and is a committee member of the Bayside Community Legal Centre, providing legal advice to underprivileged people who may not easily have access to private legal representation.

-Brittany is also a member of the Queensland Law Society Criminal Law Committee.
+Brittany is also a member of the Queensland Law Society Criminal Law Committee and the Legal Aid Queensland Industry Reference Group and is a committee member for Queensland Labor Lawyers.
 If you are looking for expert representation then contact us today.